erin-rtfm/Deeni/README.md

 # Submit Issues
 If you find an issue with the files that you can't or don't want to address yourself, [submit an issue](https://help.github.com/articles/creating-an-issue/).
 You can also submit an issue to make an enhancement request.

-# Readme License
-This Readme was created with the Documentation Readme template by [Erin Grace](https://readthefriendlymanual.com/).
-CC BY-SA 4.0